Pleasant View Cemetery

 Ledger Notes: Age: 90 Yrs., 3 Mos., 4 Days Funeral: J.P.
 Finley & Son

 Family Contribution: Wife of Edward, sister of Florence Baker.
-Maiden name: Harris.
+Birth name: Harris.

 Monument Survey